theBrianCui/CSC-143-Notes/10.09/src/README.md

  3. GOTO 2

 Whiteboard: ArrayList in memory
+See: ArrayList constructor

 Array indexing is fast, but extending can be slow!
+(Remember why references exist?)

 ## Big O